 As a financial advisory firm, FMI can provide a variety of financial planning services for Americans.
 Financial advisors help you achieve your life goals, e.g., saving for retirement, by creating a comprehensive financial plan and managing your investment portfolio (e.g., stocks, ETFs, mutual funds, bonds).

-FMI is headquartered in Ardmore, OK and currently serves in 3 states: Louisiana, Oklahoma, Texas.
+FMI is headquartered in Ardmore, OK and currently serves in 4 states: Louisiana, Nebraska, Oklahoma, Texas.

 investor.com relies on regulatory data from the SEC to rate and review financial advisor firms.
 As a result, we do not support personal reviews on the site.
 To file a complaint or dispute with this firm, please fill out the SEC Investor Complaint Form.